Historic and mostly vacant Hynds Building under contract to be sold – with caveats

 "The Hynds has been mostly empty for almost 40 years now," Collins noted Friday.
 "It will be a great addition to downtown to see it filled and adding to our economy."

-Individuals involved in the potential property sale did not immediately respond to the Wyoming Tribune Eagle's inquiries.
-Collins declined to comment further when asked to do so.
+Individuals involved in the potential property sale did not immediately provide information, such as the name of the buyer, the price and other terms of the real estate transaction.
+Collins declined to comment further.